-- Virtual and in-person assistance to businesses and workforce specialists - Providing ongoing Technical Assistance - Supporting local business outreach that is focused on new program development with employers/sponsors who do not currently have registered apprenticeships - Providing ongoing Technical Assistance - $\circ~$ Serving as Subject Matter Expert in presentations to new employers/sponsors or related instruction providers - o Host training activities for businesses on registered apprenticeships - Provide support to sector partnerships as needed - Support ADW through grants such COHELPS, COTECH, and any new CDLE grants - In response to the needs assessment that is being conducted June 2020, a technical assistance plan for Program Year 2020 (July 1, 2020 thru June 30, 2021) will be created for statewide training calendar. - Provide training to ADW Business Services and Career Services as needed - The current intention, is to offer the same needs assessment by the end of Program year 2020 to ensure knowledge attainment - Continue to identify opportunities for system alignment with local workforce centers ad CDLE. - Conduit/bridge for two way communication from CDLE to Arapahoe/Douglas Works! - Collaborate with other state agencies and partners
+- o Virtual and in-person assistance to businesses and workforce specialists - Providing ongoing Technical Assistance - Supporting local business outreach that is focused on new program development with employers/sponsors who do not currently have registered apprenticeships - Serving as Subject Matter Expert in presentations to new employers/sponsors or related instruction providers - Host training activities for businesses on registered apprenticeships - Provide support to sector partnerships as needed - Support Arapahoe/Douglas Works! through grants such as COHELPS, COTECH, and any new CDLE grants - Continue to identify opportunities for system alignment with local workforce centers and CDLE - Conduit/bridge for two-way communication from CDLE to Arapahoe/Douglas Works!

+• Collaborate with other state agencies and partners The Arapahoe/Douglas Works!

-The Arapahoe/Douglas Works!
-Business Services Team will provide:
+The Business Services Team will:

-- We will talk with employers that have a long term talent pipeline need about apprenticeships as a possible solution to their long term needs. - During Sector Partnership meetings we will present apprenticeships. - We will promote apprenticeships when appropriate in our general communications with businesses. - We will work regionally to promote active apprenticeship cohort needs.
+- Talk with employers that have a talent pipeline need about apprenticeships as a possible solution to their long term needs - Present apprenticeships during Sector Partnership meetings - $\circ~$ Promote apprenticeships, when appropriate, in our general communications with businesses - Work regionally to promote active apprenticeship cohort needs c) Sector Partnerships Participation: Explain how you will utilize the relationships built by your Business Services Team to enhance or expand participation in Sector Partnerships and also expand business services efforts.
+Indicate PY22 and PY23 specific planned objectives and measurable outcomes.